demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 To add an output prefix for all context outputs of the command, use the `outputs_prefix` in the `@metadata_collector.command`.
 ##### Multiple prefixes
-To specify multiple output prefixes in the docstring you can specify the `multiple_output_prefixes=True` in the `@metadata_collector.command` and add the prefixes to the command names like so
+To specify multiple output prefixes in the docstring you can specify the `multiple_output_prefixes=True` in `@metadata_collector.command` and add the prefixes to the command names.

+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")